Swiss Family Robinson (1960 film): Filming

-Richmond Bay was featured prominently as the Robinsons' beach, while Mount Irvine Bay was used for the scene where the boys rescue Bertie from the pirates.
+Richmond Bay was featured prominently as the Robinsons' beach, while Mount Irvine Bay was used for the scene where the boys rescue Bertie (Munro) from the pirates.
 The vine-swinging/waterfall scenes were filmed at the Craig Hall Waterfall in Moriah.
 The choppy waters at Quashie (Carapuse) Bay in Belle Garden was used for anchoring the shipwreck against the rocks, giving the illusion that it was out at sea.
 The cliffs at Bay Hill Rock, situated at the edge of John Dial Beach, Hillsborough Bay, was used for filming the canoe outrigger crashing on the rocks.
-Here, the boys came ashore to free Roberta (Janet Munro).
+Here, the boys came ashore to free Roberta.

 The treehouse was constructed in a 200-foot tall saman in the Goldsborough Bay area.
-Referring to the treehouse, Annakin said that "it was really solid-capable of holding twenty crew and cast and constructed in sections so that it could be taken apart and rebuilt on film by the family".
+Referring to the treehouse, Annakin said that "it was really solid—capable of holding twenty crew and cast and constructed in sections so that it could be taken apart and rebuilt on film by the family."
 The tree was not an easy place to shoot, with only 3 hours of sunlight per day due to surrounding foliage.
 Walt Disney Productions constructed a massive studio in Goodwood which housed replica indoor sets of both the shipwreck and the main room of the treehouse.
 All of the scenes with the family aboard the ship, and the indoor treehouse scenes were filmed at the Disney studio in Goodwood.

 The script required animals, which arrived from all around the world.
 Fourteen trainers looked after the animals.
 Gene Holter was one of the providers of animals from California and his trainers Ray Chandler and Fez Reynolds.
 The trainers met with the director every day around 4 PM and went over attitudes or gestures that the animals should play the next day.
 They spent the night learning them.
 The animals that were brought included eight dogs, two giant tortoises, forty monkeys, two elephants, six ostriches, four zebras, one hundred flamingos, six hyenas, two anacondas, and a tiger.
 Disney also brought some King Vultures (corbeaux) from Trinidad.
 After filming was completed in January 1960, the vultures were released and they all flew back to Trinidad.